cockroachdb/docs/src/current/v24.3/troubleshoot-lock-contention.md

 ### SQL statements

-To reproduce Example 1 in CockroachDB in preparation for the next section on how to [identify waiting and blocking transactions](#identify-waiting-and-blocking-transactions) using the Insights page of the Cloud Console or the DB Console, execute the following SQL statements in the given order in the specified terminal.
+To reproduce Example 1 in CockroachDB in preparation for the next section on how to [identify waiting and blocking transactions](#identify-waiting-and-blocking-transactions), execute the following SQL statements in the given order in the specified terminal.

 **Terminal 1**